ollicle/BBEdit-Extract-Placeholder/README.md

 Double click it.
 BBEdit will copy it to the Packages directory of your BBEdit application support directory.

-Invoke the script "Extract placeholder" from BBEdit’s Scripts Menu or ideally assign a keyboard short cut or your choosing.
+Invoke the script "Extract placeholder" from BBEdit’s Scripts Menu or ideally assign a keyboard short cut of your choosing.